advancedresearch/path_semantics/faq.md

 This is because Path Semantics contains arithmetic.

-You can read more about this [here (Gödel's incompleteness theorems](https://en.wikipedia.org/wiki/G%C3%B6del%27s_incompleteness_theorems).
+You can read more about this [here (Gödel's incompleteness theorems)](https://en.wikipedia.org/wiki/G%C3%B6del%27s_incompleteness_theorems).

 Proving soundness of a formal system is often done in formal languages for each term having a well-defined type.

 Path Semantics is not a Type Theory.
 It is more fundamental.
 Type Theory is added to Path Semantics through "bootstrapping".

-You might be able to disprove the axiom, by e.g. show that Type Theory as bootstrapped into give a different semantics than the one we use in formal systems.
+You might be able to disprove the axiom, by e.g. show that Type Theory as bootstrapped into gives a different semantics than the one we use in formal systems.

 ### What is the difference between formal theorem proving and informal theorem proving?